Appalachian National Scenic Trail

 Fisherman on the Housatonic River, Appalachian Trail by Carol Highsmith

 The Trail offers opportunities for scenic enjoyment, ranging from the subtle beauty of a trillium flower to tranquil ponds and streams to the grand view of mighty Katahdin, the highest mountain in Maine.
-The trail threads through a diverse array of habitats, such as subalpine forests, open balds, rocky outcrops, meadows, and wetlands, providing a haven for abundant flora and fauna, including rare, threatened, and endangered species.
+The trail threads through diverse habitats, such as subalpine forests, open balds, rocky outcrops, meadows, and wetlands, providing a haven for abundant flora and fauna, including rare, threatened, and endangered species.

 The lands along the Appalachian National Scenic Trail are also rich in history and include the stories of people — American Indians, pioneers, settlers, farmers, as well as early trailblazers and trail advocates.